ejohansson13/concepts_explained/UNet/UNet.md

 <p align="center" width="100%">
   <img src="/UNet/Images/unet_final_conv.png" alt="The final convolution operation taken from the Unet research paper" width="35%">
 </p>

+Explained convolution enough in prior sections, don't think there's a need to hold their hand through this operation.

 Using the example from the research paper, we have 1x1 convolution performed to transform our 388x388x64 image to 388x388x2.
 This requires 2 filters, each with 64 1x1 kernels.
 Each of the 1x1 kernels convolves with every cell of one channel of our input matrix.
 These results are summed across the 64 input channels to give one output channel for our image.
 Repeating this process for our second filter gives our second channel for our output image.
 Similar to the other convolutional kernels throughout our network, the values of these kernels are learned through network training to produce the best results for our task.
 The number of output channels for our image is also wholly controllable, allowing as many output channels as needed to review network performance.
 Now that our image has the expected dimensions, we can evaluate the performance of our network.